inhaucs/inhaucs.github.io/_posts/2019-04-16-seminars-common-information-information-for-editors.md

 + TDSC: IEEE Transactions on Dependable and Secure Computing
 + TIFS: IEEE Transactions on Information Forensics and Security
 + TII: IEEE Transactions on Industrial Informatics
-+ TISS: ACM Transactions on Information and System Security
++ TISSEC: ACM Transactions on Information and System Security
 + TSG: IEEE Transaction on SmartGrid
 + ESE: Empirical Software Engineering